1998–99 Virginia Cavaliers men's basketball team

 The 1998–99 Virginia Cavaliers men's basketball team represented the University of Virginia during the 1998–99 NCAA Division I men's basketball season.
 The team was led by first-year head coach Pete Gillen, and played their home games at University Hall in Charlottesville, Virginia as members of the Atlantic Coast Conference.

 Last season

-The Cavaliers had a record of 14–16.
+The Cavaliers had a record of 11–19 and finished last in the ACC at 3–13.
+Their season ended in a lopsided loss to the Duke Blue Devils 63–41 in the quarterfinals of the 1998 ACC Tournament.